namoopsoo/namoopsoo.github.io/content/post/2023-06-11-semantic-code-search-first-stab.md

 Also, the test results here look pretty decent, but the next step will be to create a reference set of the line numbers that were expected to be found, to get a good precision/recall score for this.
 # Initial Learnings
 ## Learned about [[symmetric vs asymmetric semantic search]]
+Here is the explanation, https://www.sbert.net/examples/applications/semantic-search/README.html#symmetric-vs-asymmetric-semantic-search .
 This distinction refers to #[[sentence similarity task]] where the query is of the same size or asymmetrically, smaller size, such as a one or two word query.
-And wow that is exactly what.
-Iwas looking for !
+And wow that is exactly what I was looking for !
 So apparently this includes the "msmarco" models.

 # Final test run